 Seatback failure is not a new danger – examples of deaths and injuries relating to seatback failure date back to at least the 1990s, with examples of children dying because front seats collapsed on them.
 Yet to this day, the law has done nothing to enhance minimum standard requirements.
 Renewed interest in the dangers is shedding light on the issues surrounding seatback failure and sparking anger among concerned parents everywhere.

-At the Gomez Law Firm, we sincerely hope we don’t see you because your child has been the victim of seatback failure.
+At Gomez Trial Attorneys, we sincerely hope we don’t see you because your child has been the victim of seatback failure.
 No child should have to suffer from a manufacturer defect.
 If this is your reality, however, contact our team of attorneys today to discuss your case.
 Our personal injury lawyers are compassionate about protecting California’s children, and we will work hard to bring guilty car manufacturers to justice.

 no fees unless we recover money on your behalf